dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Masonry Kit.md

 A bundle of tools and materials for stonework.
 Can be used to repair a broken staircase in the mines.

-Can be sold: True

-Sell Price: 5 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Common

+Item uid: Masonry Kit

 Sorting priority: 18292

-Item uid: Masonry Kit
+## economics

+Sell value: 5 Mews, 0 Mole Cash

 # shops selling Masonry Kit: